-Traditionally, teaching ethics involved reasoning through abstract cases.
+Traditional teaching in ethics focuses on abstract theories.
 But after all we’ve learned through neuroscience, social psychology, and behavioral economics, it’s clear we can’t leave out emotion.

 Gut feeling: the phrase comes up often when people talk ethics.
 Yet ethics training has often focused on reasoning, with students working through case studies as rationally as possible.

 That approach misses out on all we’ve learned recently through brain research and interdisciplinary studies, Chris Adkins argues.
-Adkins, the director of the Undergraduate Program at the College of William & Mary’s Mason School of Business, is working to infuse intuition and emotion into the teaching of business ethics.
+Adkins, the Executive Director of the of Notre Dame Deloitte Center for Ethical Leadership, is working to infuse intuition and emotion into the teaching of business ethics.

 “Many people say that ethics cannot be taught, but it’s definitely learned,” Adkins says.